Chipper Jones: Personal life

 Jones met his first wife, Karin Fulford, while he was playing with the Braves class A affiliate in Macon, Georgia.
-The couple married in 1992 and divorced in 2000, after it was revealed that Jones had an 18-month extramarital affair with a Hooters waitress that produced a son, Matthew, born in 1998.
+The couple married in 1992 and divorced in 2000, after it was revealed that Jones had an 18-month extramarital affair with a Hooters waitress that produced a son born in 1998.

-He married second wife Sharon Logonov in March 2000 in Pierson, Florida.
-They have three sons: Larry Wayne III (Trey), Tristen, and Shea, named after Shea Stadium because of Jones's great success in the stadium.
+Jones married second wife Sharon Logonov in March 2000 in Pierson, Florida.
+They have three sons.
 As of June 14, 2012, Jones and his wife Sharon had separated.
 Their divorce was finalized in November of the same year.

 Soon after his divorce from Logonov, Jones began dating former Playboy model Taylor Higgins.
 Jones and Higgins were married on June 14, 2015.
 On June 21, 2016, Jones and Higgins announced via Twitter that they were expecting a baby in January 2017.
-Their son, Cutler Ridge Jones was born on January 11, 2017, in Atlanta.
-Their second son, Cooper, was born on August 9, 2018.
+Their first son was born on January 11, 2017 in Atlanta.
+Their second son was born on August 9, 2018.

 Jones enjoys deer hunting.
 Jones was a co-owner of Outdoor Channel's hunting show Buck Commander with friends and pro athletes Adam LaRoche, Ryan Langerhans, Tom Martin, and Willie Robertson.
-Currently, he is co-owner and co-host of the television show Major League Bowhunter airing on the Sportsman Channel, alongside long time friend Matt Duff.
+Currently, he is co-owner and co-host of the television show Major League Bowhunter airing on the Sportsman Channel, with longtime friend Matt Duff.

-In 2008, Jones released a charity wine called "Chipper Chardonnay", with a portion of the proceeds supporting the Miracle League, an organization serving children with disabilities.
+In 2008, Jones released a charity wine called "Chipper Chardonnay", with a portion of the proceeds supporting the Miracle League, an organization serving children with disabilities and The Rally Foundation, a charity dedicated to raising funds for childhood cancer research.